- Unlocking Opportunities: How to Study in the UK without a Diploma November 29, 2023

-- From Hogwarts to High Tea: Why London is the Perfect Study Abroad Destination September 28, 2023
+- Studying in London: From Hogwarts to High Tea September 28, 2023

-- What it’s like studying in Bradford – all you need to know September 27, 2023
+- Studying in Bradford – all you need to know September 27, 2023

 If you are going to study in the UK, you must apply through the UCAS application system.
 It consists of several elements, such as the names of the universities and courses you want to apply to, your personal details and education history, as well as a cover letter and references.
 See how to get a letter of recommendation for studies, whereby you will be admitted to your dream university in England.